 I've always been embarrassed to admit that I never learned to swim.
 It seems like everyone around me can do it, but I can't.
 What's wrong with me?

 Absolutely nothing.
 In fact, a Gallup poll in 1998 showed that Forty-six percent of American adults are afraid in water over their heads in pools.
 Sixty-four percent are afraid in deep, open water.
 Thirty-nine percent are afraid to put their heads under water.
 In other words, you're not alone (even though it might sometimes feel like you are).
 What's more, like all humans, you are a born swimmer.
 At Discovery Swim School, our aim is to identify and address the circumstances, experiences, and beliefs that have prevented you from realizing your true potential in this area.

 I've come this far without knowing how to swim...why should I learn to do it now?

 Perhaps we are biased on this point; but, we believe there are a myriad of good reasons why it's never too late to learn to swim, from the recreation, fitness, and adventure options swimming affords, to the peace of mind that develops when you know you can keep yourself and those around you safe in and around the water.
 And, let's face it....most of the Earth's surface is water, so learning to swim can seriously expand your horizons!
-But, perhaps the best reason to learn to swim now is that you CAN.
-Finally, with Discovery Swim School, the innovative and effective Miracle Swimming system is available to students in and around Columbus and Austin.
-We hope to see you in the pool soon!
+But, perhaps the best reason to learn to swim now is that you CAN...because you found US!